 Mark Peel discovered a group of men who are being locked out.
 Excluded from family life, from settled relationships and marriage.
 Men whose lack of economic resources are now sentencing them to life as outsiders.

-It’s mainly the poorer men who are being left out.
+It was mainly the poorer men who were being left out.
 In 1996 only half of men aged 30 to 34 earning less than $15,600 were in couple relationships compared with 76 per cent of men earning $52,000 or more.
 By the of age 40 to 44 the proportion of partnered men in this poorer group rose to 65 per cent, while 87 per cent of the high earners had partners.
 We’re not talking here about some tiny minority of the population.
-Massive numbers are being affected by these changes – 19 per cent of men aged 25 to 44 earned less than $15,600 in 1996 according to Birrell’s analysis.
+Massive numbers were being affected by these changes – 19 per cent of men aged 25 to 44 earned less than $15,600 in 1996 according to Birrell’s analysis.